VGVentures/very_good_engineering/src/content/docs/testing/testing.md

 ## Use string expression with types

-[Test](https://pub.dev/documentation/test/latest/test/test.html) and [group](https://pub.dev/documentation/test/latest/test/group.html) descriptions are converted [to a String](https://api.flutter.dev/flutter/dart-core/Object/toString.html).
-If you're referencing a type, use a [string expression](https://dart.dev/language/built-in-types#string) to ease renaming the type.
+If you're referencing a type within a test description, use a [string expression](https://dart.dev/language/built-in-types#string) to ease renaming the type:

 Bad ❗️